-

 Description

-can make use of interpreters/effect interception to have pseudo higher-order actions, like handleError
+First-order effect systems like freer-simple can make use of interpreters/effect interception to have pseudo higher-order actions, like handleError and catchError.

 Unfortunately, such actions have semantic issues, since they rely on inspecting what effects are used of the target computation or rely on all uses of the relevant effect targeting a top-most effect of the effect stack -- either of which leads to incorrect results if intermediary effects get in the way.

-Here's an example of freer-simple
+Here's an example of freer-simple:

 data SomeEff a where